ReactiveMongo/Play-ReactiveMongo/README.md

 #### Add this to your conf/application.conf

-The plugin will look for the mongo config under a root of the `Application#mode`.
-If no configuration is found for the current application mode then the fallback is `Mode.Dev`
+The plugin will look for the mongo config under:
+ - the config root, then if not found
+ - the root of the `Application#mode`, then if not found
+ - the root of the `Application#Dev`

 ```
-Dev {

 mongodb {
     uri = "mongodb://username:password@localhost:27017/your_db_name"
     channels = 5
     failoverStrategy = {
         initialDelayMsecs = 100
         retries = 10
         delay = {
             function = fibonacci
             factor = 1
-            }
         }
     }
 }

 ```

 ### Installing